Hypersensitivity pneumonitis: Serum Precipitins

 Precipitating IgG antibodies against fungal or avian antigens can be detected in the laboratory using the traditional Ouchterlony immunodiffusion method wherein 'precipitin' lines form on agar plate.
-The ImmunoCAP technology has replaced this time-consuming, labor-intensive method with their automated CAP assays and FEIA (Fluorescence enzyme immunoassay) that can detect IgG antibodies against Aspergillus fumigatus (Farmer's lung or for ABPA) or avian antigens (Bird Fancier's Lung).
+However, the time-consuming and labor-intensive precipitin method has largely been replaced by automated IgG antibody tests.
+These tests can detect IgG antibodies against a variety of potential triggers including Aspergillus fumigatus (Farmer's lung or ABPA) or avian antigens (Bird Fancier's Lung).
+They are routinely performed on automated immunoassay systems such as ImmunoCAP or IMMULITE.